-You can add quick effects to an image using filters in Adobe Photoshop CC.
+You can add quick effects to an image using filters in Adobe Photoshop.
 Filters can also be combined to create unique results.

 What you'll need

 What you learned: To use the Filter Gallery

 - Select a layer that contains content you want to change.

 - Go to the menu bar and choose Filter > Filter Gallery.

 - Try the different filters and adjust their settings for the desired result.